Niiti/HuTouch-AI-Demo/README.md

 - Self review your code with HuTouch to reduce 20% review comments and thus have more time to focus on strengthening the code or validating the architecture
 - Elevate your coding skills on the job with the help of articles/short tutorials recommended by HuTouch personalized to your current coding skills

+Here's a demo of our early version: https://youtu.be/PlGJ_i-9Z3E?si=hkQESLvpAbSo-1IX

+Reach out on our DM in Discord if you would like to sign-up for a free private beta access: http://discordapp.com/users/925943924877570078

 We have over 2 decades of IT experience and understand how difficult it is for us to make time to do things that matter most and so we have dedicated our time to fix this gap with a personal AI - HuTouch (short for human touch).

-Also, here's a demo: https://youtu.be/PlGJ_i-9Z3E?si=hkQESLvpAbSo-1IX

 ## 📂 Projects